 Information provided by CT simulations are vital to maximizing the effectiveness of radiation therapy and achieving the best possible outcomes for patients, as radiation must be delivered to a very precise area, in the correct dosage and on the right schedule.

 What is CT-driven virtual simulation?

-CT-driven virtual simulations provide key information that can be used by radiation oncologists to plan the delivery of advanced forms of radiation therapy.
-Using innovative computer software and high-quality computed tomography (CT) images, a physician can study the anatomy of a tumor and its surrounding tissue, as well as the natural movement that occurs within the targeted area of a patient’s body.
-With this enhanced understanding of the complex relationships between a patient’s internal bodily structures, a physician is well equipped to develop an optimal radiation treatment plan.
+CT simulation incorporates innovative computer software and high-quality computed tomography (CT) images, which a physician can use to closely study the anatomy of a tumor and its surrounding tissue as well as the natural movement that occurs within the targeted area of a patient’s body (for instance, basic breathing patterns can change a tumor’s location for seconds at a time).
+With this enhanced understanding of the complex relationships between a patient’s internal bodily structures, a physician is better equipped to develop a highly individualized and effective radiation treatment plan.

 - Linear accelerator setup